-**WARNING** MILD SPOILERS AHEAD IF YOU HAVE NOT YET WATCHED
+**WARNING** MILD SPOILERS AHEAD FOR

 THE FIRST SEASON OF THE MANDALORIAN ON Disney+**

 After being introduced to the adorable Baby Yoda–if that is, in fact, who he is–I could not help but be fascinated by his “container.”
 What traveling parent hasn’t dreamed of a safe and secure stroller/bassinet combo?
 That floats and follows you?!